Aninha-create/Aninha-create/README.md

 - 💞️ I’m looking to collaborate on algo que me torne útil...
 - 📫 How to reach me anasophiaerajh@gmail.com
 - 😄 Pronouns: Ela!!!
-- ⚡ Fun fact: Gosto de matemática, mas aprendi pouco.
+- ⚡ Fun fact: Gosto dos desafios de lógicas em matemática.

 <!---
 Aninha-create/Aninha-create is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.